Why Visit Colombia?

 Todays travelers are finding there’s not the right information out there about Colombia.
 What is essential to see?
 How do I get there?
 What will I find?
 How long does it take?
 How much does it cost?
 Is it safe?

-While there’s decent coverage on the history, geography and politics of the country, the newspapers, academics and guide books have taken care of that, there’s not enough on the nuts and bolts of traveling in Colombia.
+While there’s decent coverage on the history, geography and politics of the country, there’s not enough on the nuts and bolts of traveling in Colombia.
 For the most part, travel in Colombia is still a leap into adventure.

 Travelers in Colombia want and need more information on these places before and during their trips.
 Even with the internet, updated information is often hard to find.
 Travel experiences and information are still for the most part being shared via word of mouth, in hostels, huddled over maps, traveler to traveler.

-The purpose of this blog is simply to supply more information to the people contemplating a trip to Colombia.
+This is a non-profit blog whose purpose is to supply more information to people contemplating a trip to Colombia.

 ~~For more information on Colombian destinations click on the topics below:~~

-Coming in 2020: the Carnival of Barranquilla, more thermal springs and spas, more colonial villages
+Coming in 2020: the Carnival of Barranquilla, more thermal springs and spas, more colonial villages, southern Caribbean coast, most interesting beaches of Colombia, medical tourism, foods of Colombia, gateways to the Colombian Amazon

 Check back in from time to time and leave your comments and personal experiences or any questions you may have in the comment box below.
 We will share them.